 For Theresa, being able to automatically assign conversations to the right people is an important factor in improving customer satisfaction.
-“We’re building a proprietary system to intelligently route cases, taking into account both user and case properties to find the best available agent to match with the case,” she said.
+“We’re building a proprietary system to intelligently route cases, taking into account both user and case properties to find the best available agent to match with the case,” she says.
 “This will improve our user experience by solving cases faster and reducing the need for cases to hop between agents.”

 Turn to personalized automation